MuchAdoNet/muchadonet.github.io/docs/data-mapping.md

     .QueryAsync(x => x.Get<double?>("height") / 2.0);
 ```

-There are also overloads for reading multiple consecutive fields by index or name.
+There are also `Get<T>` overloads for reading multiple consecutive fields by index or name.

 ## Custom mapping